CORDEX-be2/ValEnsPy/docs/getting_started/quick-overview.rst

 The diagnostics functions are applied on the xarray DataSets or DataTrees resulting in some form of output (pandas DataFrame, xarray DataSet or DataTree, dictionary, etc.) which can be saved or visualized with the diagnostic plot functions.

-Within ValEnsPy there are `some prexisting diagnostics <_api_docs>`_, but users can also define their own diagnostics.
+Within ValEnsPy there are `some prexisting diagnostics <../_api_docs>`_, but users can also define their own diagnostics.